"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 My house is pretty close to the Greek Orthodox church of St. Nektarios.
 Very close to my place there’s a convenience store, located on a street called Zakynthou.

 You can ask about me in that convenience store: it’s a family business and I’ve been going there since I was in primary school and I was buying my biscuits to soak in milk (I loved those biscuits soaked in milk!).
 They know me pretty well in that convenience store.
-The owner is called Christos and he is a film buff (you can discuss movies with him!).
+The owner is called Christos (it used to be his parents that ran the store when I was buying my biscuits) and he is a film buff.
+(You can discuss movies with him!)

 I’d have no problem to post my real address here, but I’m wary of weirdos, creeps or plain criminals online.